 "I want to make the way my heart feels last forever."

 "It doesn't matter if we're happy and the rest of the world goes to hell."

 "Sometimes I think I should just get on my bike and go."

 "I went for a ride this morning.
 God, the engine sounded like a thousand people singing."

-The writers wanted Hurley to be hated – that much is clear.
-In the original scripts he is described as "wiping the tears from his eyes, covering up his total emotional destruction".
-At other moments he is on his motorbike "cutting through the wind with reckless abandon".
+The writers wanted Hurley to be hated—that much is clear.
+In the original scripts, he is described as "wiping the tears from his eyes, covering up his total emotional destruction."
+At other moments, he is on his motorbike "cutting through the wind with reckless abandon."
 These are his two states of being, both of which are annoying.
-Despite being a teenager whose daily efforts involve merely going to school and riding home to get fed, he will repeatedly say he needs to "just start over".
+Despite being a teenager whose daily efforts involve merely going to school and riding home to get fed, he will repeatedly say he needs to "just start over."

 After bulldozing through Donna, the most annoying woman on the show and a fitting partner, Hurley predictably doesn't take long to find the next girl.
-This leads us onto one of the more troubling scenes in the show: a stripped back three-way sing-a-long on a living room carpet (because of course James Hurley plays the guitar), which is being recorded for some reason.
+This leads us onto one of the more troubling scenes in the show: a stripped back three-way sing-along on a living room carpet (because of course James Hurley plays the guitar,) which is being recorded for some reason.

 Cooing like a couple of doves, Donna and Laura Palmer's cousin, Maddy, stare at James like he just grew an extra dick.
-They're hypnotised, until Donna notices Maddy and James staring at each other with come-to-bed eyes and subsequently storms off.
+They're hypnotized until Donna notices Maddy and James staring at each other with come-to-bed eyes and subsequently storms off.

 How Hurley manages to draw in two women at the same time is unbelievable.
 Let's look at a flashback of him with Laura Palmer to understand the plane of seduction he operates on: